 Services for Captioning Live Events

 ITSS does not have the staff to provide captioning services for live events.
-To obtain captioning you have a couple of options:
+UMD Disability Resources (DR) coordinates live captioning with a remote service, Alternative Communication Systems (ACS) for UMD departments and programs requiring realtime captioning.

 - Cost is $98 an hour for CART and $60 an hour for CPrint.